Being an introvert won’t take anything away from your role as a mom. In fact, your kids will get something extra special from you.

 I’m an introvert with four kids.
 To some, it might seem like I made a mistake surrounding myself with so many little people who love to be close to me at all times, but being a mother is the thing I enjoy most in the world.

-Early in my motherhood career, I had a lot of doubts about being an introverted mom.
-They still creep up from time to time (no, Mommy isn’t taking you to Ava’s birthday party; that’s Daddy’s territory).
+Early in my motherhood “career,” I had a lot of doubts about being an introverted mom.
+Those doubts still creep up from time to time (no, Mommy isn’t taking you to Ava’s birthday party; that’s Daddy’s territory).
 However, I’ve come to realize that introverted moms have a lot to offer.
 In fact, I think we rock the mom gig.

 So I put together this list of traits that make introvert moms amazing — not to toot my own horn, but to remind all my fellow introverted moms out there.
 If you have doubts sometimes, or wonder if you’re meeting that invisible standard of motherhood, keep reading.
 Our stars may not shine as brightly as our extroverted counterparts, but our warmth as mothers is never-ending.